Explore Registered Occupations - Maryland Apprenticeship and Training Program (MATP)

 ELEVATOR MECHANIC - Assemble, install, repair, or maintain electric or hydraulic freight or passenger elevators, escalators, or dumbwaiters.

-EMERGENCY MANAGEMENT SPECIALIST - Coordinate disaster response or crisis management activities, provide disaster preparedness training, and prepare emergency plans and procedures for natural (e.g., hurricanes, floods, earthquakes), wartime, or technological (e.g., nuclear power plant emergencies, hazardous materials …).
+Emergency Management Specialists - Plan and direct disaster response or crisis management activities, provide disaster preparedness training, and prepare emergency plans and procedures for natural (e.g., hurricanes, floods, earthquakes), wartime, or technological (e.g., nuclear power plant emergencies or hazardous materials spills) disasters or hostage situations.

 ENVIRONMENTAL CARE SUPERVISOR - Inspect and evaluate the environment, equipment and processes in working areas to ensure compliance with government safety regulations and industry standards.